HarryAllen1/jhstsa.org/pages/events/Childrens-Stories.md

 ## Theme

-Create a “touch and feel” or interactive storybook that introduces TSA and its benefits to young readers in an engaging manner.
+Create a graphic novel or comic book.
+Binding cannot be stapled.

 ## Information